donkeymouse/ThermalAdultandBaby/README.md

-The dataset will only be provided to those pursuing non-commercial project/academic research purposes.
+The dataset will only be provided to those pursuing **non-commercial project/academic research purposes**.

 If you have any questions about the dataset, paper, or have problems,

-please email donkeymouse@snu.ac.kr or issue a problem on the github page.
+please **email donkeymouse@snu.ac.kr** or issue a problem on the github page.

 If you liked or used our dataset in any of your projects/works, please cite our paper :)

 ### Proposed detection method for adult and baby detection robust to thermal residual heat marks